Comparisons

 The framework is simple: match the level of help to the level of risk.
 Overpaying for a simple application wastes money.
 Underpreparing for a complex one can cost you far more than any agent would have charged.

-When you can safely apply for an Australian visa yourself
+When can I safely apply for an Australian visa myself?

-If you hold a passport from an eligible country, the ETA (subclass 601) and eVisitor (subclass 651) are the simplest Australian visas available.
+Yes, the ETA (subclass 601) and eVisitor (subclass 651) are the simplest Australian visas available, and most eligible passport holders can apply for them directly without an agent.
+Approval usually comes within minutes, and paying $500+ for an agent on these visas is overkill.
 The ETA covers passport holders from the US, Canada, Japan, South Korea, Hong Kong, Singapore, Malaysia, and a handful of other countries.
 The eVisitor covers European passport holders from the UK, EU nations, Norway, Switzerland, and Iceland.

-These visas cost AUD $20 (ETA) or free (eVisitor), and approval typically comes within minutes.
+These visas cost AUD $20 (ETA) or free (eVisitor), and approval usually comes within minutes.
 You do not need a migration agent for these visas.
-Paying a registered migration agent $500+ to prepare an eVisitor or ETA is overkill for the vast majority of applicants.
-That said, the government process does involve some friction: you'll need to set up an ImmiAccount, navigate English-only forms, and make sure every detail matches your passport exactly.
-And if you have a previous visa refusal or a criminal record, even these simple visas become less predictable, since the automated system may refer your application for manual processing.
-For people who aren't comfortable navigating government portals, who have adverse history that complicates things, or who simply want the process handled without fuss, a low-cost platform is a reasonable alternative to doing it completely alone.
+Paying one $500+ to prepare an eVisitor or ETA is overkill for almost everyone.
+That said, the government process has some friction.
+You'll need to set up an ImmiAccount, work through English-only forms, and make sure every detail matches your passport exactly.
+And if you have a previous visa refusal or a criminal record, even these simple visas get less predictable, because the automated system may send your application for manual processing.
+A low-cost platform is a reasonable alternative to going it alone if you're not comfortable with government portals, have a history that complicates things, or just want the process handled without fuss.

 You're a good candidate for DIY if all of the following apply: